 Wang et. al (2003) showed that the nine magnetic field components are different only in tridimensional and/or anisotropic environments.
 Lu & Alumbaugh (2001) applied the six cross-coupled components to define the tool's azimuthal position into the borehole.
 Souza & Verma (1995) were one of the first to explore the azimuthal focusing properties of the coplanar array in the borehole investigation of asymmetrical geological situations such as vugular and fracture zones.

 Two major limitations of uniaxial induction tools (coaxial arrays) are the incorrect resistivity reading in dipping beds and in anisotropic layers.
 Anderson et. al (2008) show some case studies where these limitations are overcome by the triaxial induction (coaxial and coplanar arrays together) measurements.
 More accurate resistivity leads to more accurate water saturation, which enables petrophysicists to correctly evaluate hydrocarbon reservoirs.

-Following Ellis & Singer (2007), in this work we ignore the six cross-coupled components of the Fig. 1 (H{xy}, H{xz}, H{yx}, H{yz}, H{yz}, H{yz}, H{zx}, and H{zy}) and compare only the responses obtained from the coaxial array (H{zz}) with the two coplanar arrays (H{xx} and H{yy}), inasmuch as they are the most important signals of the triaxial tool.
-Moreover, due to the simplicity of the infinite homogeneous medium the two coplanar components are identical in our cases.
+Following Ellis & Singer (2007), in this work we ignore the six cross-coupled components and compare only the responses obtained from the coaxial array with the two coplanar arrays, inasmuch as they are the most important signals of the triaxial induction tool.